 We do all the behind-the-scenes work so you and your family can enjoy solutions designed for your needs.LEARN MORE

-It’s best to call the location closest to where care is needed.
-This way, the care coordinators and office staff are familiar with the caregivers and can provide the most fitting caregiver for you.
-All our offices work together as one team.
+While all our offices work together as a team, it’s best to contact the location closest to where care is needed.
+The care coordinators and office staff are familiar with the available pool of local caregivers and can select the most compatible candidates for you.

-With over 50 nursing and rehabilitiation facilities in Suffolk and Nassau county alone, we at LifeWorx have had to educate ourselves on the importance of Long Term Care Insurance here in Long Island.
-We are here to serve as the liaison between us and your Long-Term Care policy, so you can focus on what’s important, spending time with those you love in the Long Term.
+Given the large number of nursing and rehabilitation facilities on Long Island – over 50 nursing and rehabilitation facilities in Suffolk and Nassau counties alone – we at LifeWorx have had to educate ourselves on the importance of long-term care insurance here in the region and proudly serving both Nassau and Suffolk counties with professional elder in-home care.
+We are here to serve as the liaison between you and your long-term care policy, so you can focus on what’s important: spending time with those you love in the long term.

-3) Stroll through Americana – Once called The Rodeo Drive of the East Coast, with over 60 international boutique in location, Americana in Manhasset is home brand names like Christian Dior, Dolce & Gabbana, Donna Karen, Gucci, and Fendi
+3) Stroll through Americana – Once called The Rodeo Drive of the East Coast, with over 60 international boutiques on location, Americana in Manhasset is home brand names like Christian Dior, Dolce & Gabbana, Donna Karen, Gucci, and Fendi.

-5) Play with the Pros – Bethpage Black course, home of the U.S Open in 2002 and 2009 is the only public Golf Course on The PGA Tour.
-Its difficulty level brings some of the sport’s top players.
+5) Play with the Pros – Bethpage Black course, home of the U.S Open in 2002 and 2009, is the only public golf course on The PGA Tour.
+Its difficulty level attracts some of the sport’s top players.
 If you’re not in the mood for the links, you can also picnic, hike, play tennis, or horseback ride in the surrounding state park.

 6) Take in the Triple Crown – Belmont Park is one of the oldest tracks in the nation for the sport of thoroughbred racing.
-Even if there is a day without a race, you can enjoy the fine dining, picnic facilities, and petting zoo the park has to offer.
+Even if you visit on a day without a race, you can enjoy the fine dining, picnic facilities, and petting zoo the park has to offer.

-7) Visit the Presidential Summer Home – Theodore Roosevelt, our 26th President of The United Stated referred to Sagamore Hill as his “Summer White House”.
+7) Visit a Presidential Summer Home – Theodore Roosevelt, our 26th President of The United States, referred to Sagamore Hill as his “Summer White House.”
 He resided here until his death in 1919.
-Managed by the National Parks Service, the park also features an Audubon Center and Songbird Sanctuary.
+Managed by the National Parks Service, the house is located within a park that also features an Audubon Center and Songbird Sanctuary.

-8) Head to the Beach – Jones Beach State Park is the largest public beach in the world with 6.5 miles of uninterrupted beach front.
-The boardwalk itself spans two miles.
+8) Head to the Beach – Jones Beach State Park is the largest public beach in the world, with 6.5 miles of uninterrupted beachfront and a boardwalk that spans two miles.
 As you stroll the boardwalk, make sure to look out for local basketball games, deck games, a miniature golf course, and free concerts.
-You can also fish from the piers or go bird watching at the Theodore Roosevelt Nature Center.
-While heading towards the ocean, make sure to check out the equally as impressive Long Beach, a quintessential surf town with laid back vibes.
+You can also fish from the piers or go birdwatching at the Theodore Roosevelt Nature Center.
+While heading towards the ocean, make sure to check out the equally impressive Long Beach, a quintessential surf town with laid-back vibes.

 9) Graze through the Gardens – Long Island is home to some beautiful pastures.
-The Planting Fields Arboretum State Historic Park in Oyster Bay allows you and your family to wander the grounds of the Gold Coast and its formal gardens and greenhouses.
-Old Westbury Gardens also opens up for mansion and garden tours.
+The Planting Fields Arboretum State Historic Park in Oyster Bay, for example, allows you and your family to wander the grounds of the Gold Coast and its formal gardens and greenhouses.
+Old Westbury Gardens offers mansion and garden tours in season.

-10) Hike “Merrick Mountain” – Once a landfill, this landmark represents the commitment to environmental preservation in Long Island, saving the taxpayers more than $42 million.
-This 52-acre facility is perfect for picnicking, fishing, and wildlife.
+10) Hike “Merrick Mountain” – Once a landfill, this landmark represents Long Island’s commitment to environmental preservation, saving the taxpayers more than $42 million annually.
+The 52-acre facility is perfect for picnicking, fishing, and watching wildlife.
 Take a tour by foot or rent a kayak.
 You may even see a Nigerian dwarf goat, maintaining the weed overgrowth.

 We welcome you to visit our Long Island LifeWorx location for an in-person consultation.
 Success for us is finding the perfect local match for your family while maintaining clear and consistent communication.Contact Us Today!